Google should pay a multibillion fine in antitrust shopping case, an EU court adviser says

 This “self-preferencing” amounts to “an independent form of abuse” by Google, it said.

-Google made changes in 2017 to comply with the European Commission’s decision requiring it to treat competitors equally.
-The company started holding auctions for shopping search listings that it would bid for alongside other comparison shopping services.
+Google has previously said it made changes in 2017 to comply with the European Commission’s decision.

 “We will review the opinion of the Advocate General and await the final decision of the court,” Google said in a statement.
 “Irrespective of the appeal, we continue to invest in our remedy, which has been working successfully for several years, and will continue to work constructively with the European Commission.”